sangwanseema/SpringBootDemoMongoDB/README.md

 ## Overview

-This project is a Spring Boot application that demonstrates the integration of MongoDB and MySQL.
+This project is a Spring Boot application that demonstrates the integration of MongoDB.
 It includes authentication using Spring Security, CRUD operations, and transactional consistency.

 ## Features Implemented